anasderkaoui/AutoRCX/SLAM/README.md

 There is another SLAM algorithm that is similar to 'slam_gmapping' which is **"slam_toolbox"**.
 It has more features than the other one, but "slam_toolbox" updates the map **only when odometry data has changed (robot has moved), unlike "slam_gmapping" which updates the map continuously**.
 - To install "slam_toolbox": `sudo apt update && sudo apt install ros-$ROS_DISTRO-slam-toolbox`
-- Launch it separately: `ros2 launch slam_toolbox online_sync_launch.py` -> There are other options, "ros2 launch slam_toolbox" and double-tap on the TAB key to see them.
+- Launch it separately: `ros2 launch slam_toolbox online_sync_launch.py` ➜ There are other options, "ros2 launch slam_toolbox" and double-tap on the TAB key to see them.

-**RVIZ output**: Now, in order to visualize the map generated, open RVIZ by running `rviz2`, in the "Displays" pannel -> "Add" -> "by topic" and then select "map".
+**RVIZ output**: Now, in order to visualize the map generated, open RVIZ by running `rviz2`, in the "Displays" pannel ➜ "Add" ➜ "by topic" and then select "map".
 <p align="center">
       <img src="https://github.com/MecaBotiX/m3cooper_ros_2/assets/115218309/d626502a-a16f-4877-a7f8-5cfbff3ae2dc">

 # FAQ
-- Error of type: "Cannot retrieve YDLIDAR health" while running the LiDAR or any related error -> **Make sure to specify the right port of the LiDAR in the ["yaml" file](https://github.com/MecaBotiX/m3cooper_ros_2/blob/f3ffba6bb7bf43f59c6fc5fd2a0007cef9da1ffb/SLAM/lidar_ws/src/ydlidar_ros2_driver/params/ydlidar.yaml#L3)**.
+- Error of type: "Cannot retrieve YDLIDAR health" while running the LiDAR or any related error ➜ **Make sure to specify the right port of the LiDAR in the ["yaml" file](https://github.com/MecaBotiX/m3cooper_ros_2/blob/f3ffba6bb7bf43f59c6fc5fd2a0007cef9da1ffb/SLAM/lidar_ws/src/ydlidar_ros2_driver/params/ydlidar.yaml#L3)**.
-- Error of type: "Discarding message because queue is full" on terminal and the output on RVIZ is stuck -> **This indicates that the queue holding the received messages is full.
+- Error of type: "Discarding message because queue is full" on terminal and the output on RVIZ is stuck ➜ **This indicates that the queue holding the received messages is full.
 Go to the corresponding package and increase the size of the queue.**

 ### Keywords: SLAM, Odometry, Lidar, TF, map, base_footprint, IMU.
-*: Different models were tested but not all of them.
+*Different models were tested but not all of them.